phryk/hermithome/readme.md

 ## Design ##

-freecad is available on freebsd and supports statics analysis via calculix (which is also available on freebsd)
+freecad is available on freebsd and supports statics analysis via calculix (which is also available on freebsd) openfoam (no freebsd port) can simulate liquiad dynamics/soft physics. should be a great help to make shit robust enough. paraview (available on freebsd) can visualize the resulting data

 ### Sanitation ###
     - http://toiletsforpeople.com/ 675$ + shipping?